rgambord/c99-doc/doc/sections/6/5/2/3/index.rst

 .. rubric:: Footnotes

 .. [#9899_note82] If the member used to access the contents of a union object is not the same as the member last used to store a value in the object, the appropriate part of the object representation of the value is reinterpreted as an object representation in the new type as described in :ref:`6.2.6 <9899_6.2.6>` (a process sometimes called "type punning").
 This might be a trap representation.
-.. [#9899_note83] If &E is a valid pointer expression (where & is the ''address-of '' operator, which generates a pointer to its operand), the expression (&E)->MOS is the same as E.MOS.
+.. [#9899_note83] If &E is a valid pointer expression (where & is the "address-of '' operator, which generates a pointer to its operand), the expression (&E)->MOS is the same as E.MOS.